w3c/window-management/EXPLAINER.md

   readonly attribute FrozenArray<ScreenAdvanced> screens;

-  // NEW: A reference to the current screen with additional info. readonly attribute ScreenAdvanced currentScreen;
+  // NEW: A reference to the current screen with additional info.
+  [SameObject] readonly attribute ScreenAdvanced currentScreen;

-  // NEW: An event fired when 'screens' or 'currentScreen' changes.
+  // NEW: An event fired when a screen is added or removed from 'screens'.
   // NOTE: Does not fire on changes to attributes of individual Screens. attribute EventHandler onchange;
 };